 - Include evidence-based interventions.

-Compressive Support Schools must include several added details in their Strategy Maps as well.
+Comprehensive Support Schools must include several added details in their Strategy Maps, as well.

 - Be informed by student performance against state determined long-term goals;

 a.
 Evidence based interventions should be woven into an initiatives portion of the plan.

 a.
 The needs assessment should have its own theme in the Strategy Map.